Independence High School Offers:

 Absences and Tardies

-Class attendance is required.
-Students will be withdrawn from class after three (3) absences.
+Class attendance is required and closely monitored.
+Students can be withdrawn from class for excessive absences.

 Grade Placement/Classification Status